Publication on Wednesday 28 May 2025 of the final Road Safety results for 2024

 2024 casualties by road networks in mainland France

-Roads in rural areas accounted for 60% of deaths and 48% of serious injuries in 2024, and 1,928 people were killed on roads in rural areas (51 more than in 2023, i.e. +3%).
+Roads in rural areas accounted for 60% of deaths and 47% of serious injuries in 2024, and 1,924 people were killed on roads in rural areas (47 more than 2023, i.e. +3%).

-In urban areas, 1,020 people were killed (stable).
+In urban areas, 1,030 people were killed (9 more than 2023, i.e. +1%).

-On motorways, 242 people were killed (27 fewer than in 2023, i.e. -10%).
+On motorways, 239 people were killed (30 fewer than 2023, i.e. -11%).

-Source: ONISR definitive data up to 2023, provisional data for 2024
+Source: ONISR definitive data up to 2024

 Data relating to injury accidents recorded by the police, mainland France, and estimates based on ONISR-Université Gustave Eiffel modelling (Rhône Register).